zhaoshenzhai/mathwiki/Notes/Comparison of topologies on R.md

 ---

-**Remark.** The relationship between these topologies can be illustrated with the following Hasse diagram:
+<b>Remark.</b> The relationship between these topologies can be illustrated with the following Hasse diagram:

 ![[Images/2022-02-09_212228/image.svg|120]]